Arkansas Riverwalk Trail

 Nature enthusiasts have encountered numerous species of birds and fowl along the Arkansas Riverwalk.
 Be sure to keep a look out for wildlife such as bears and mountain lions, they have been known to frequent the areas around the trail as well.

 The center of the Arkansas Riverwalk lies within John Griffin Park.
 The trail loops through John Griffin Park with two separate trails, the River Trail and the Bluff Trail.
 John Griffin Park is a natural area complete with wetlands and wildlife.
-There are numerous park benches throughout John Griffin Park, but bring your own water as there is none available.
+Along the River Trail are numerous fitness stations should you want to increase the intensity of your outing.
+Or if you want to take a more leisurely approach, there are numerous park benches and picnic tables throughout John Griffin Park.
+Make sure to bring your own water as there is none available.
 Located beside the Recreation District Office, the Ash Trailhead provides plenty of parking and provides access to John Griffin Park.
 You can loop around the park by using both the Bluff Trail and River Trail.

 The Raynolds Trailhead is just east of the Raynolds Bridge and across from the Recreation District Office.
 It will lead you in two directions, west into John Griffin Park or east towards Mackenzie Avenue.